 Cigarette Burn Repair Kit

-Ensure the brand you choose is appropriate for your upholstery (material, color, etc) before you buy it, though.
-This is super important!
+Ensure the brand you choose is appropriate for your upholstery (material, color, etc) before you buy it, though!

 Professional Help

-If you’re aiming to get your upholstery looking brand new again and fixed as best as possible, you’ll need it done by a professional.
-You can check with local detailing or upholstery repair shops.
+If you’re aiming to get your upholstery looking brand new again, you’ll need it done by a professional at a local detailing or upholstery repair shop.

 This is especially advisable if you have genuine leather upholstery or severe burns.
 A careless DIY repair could worsen the damage and end up costing you more to fix.